 First of all, Israel’s current form of government is essentially a Westminster system.
 This is something that was bequeathed to Israel by the British Empire.
 Under such a system, the parliament, known in Israel as the “Knesset”, must be supreme.
-After all, members of parliament, or in Israel’s case, members of the Knesset, are elected by the people, and the government of the day is the coalition in parliament that controls the majority of votes.
+This is because members of parliament, or in Israel’s case, members of the Knesset, are elected by the people, and the government of the day is the coalition in parliament that controls the majority of votes.

 Arguably, Israel’s unicameral legislature is more democratic than Australia’s bicameral legislature.
 Senators of Australia’s upper house are elected in a different and less stringent way than MPs of the lower house.
 This famously prompted one Australian PM to describe senators as “unrepresentative swill”.
-In the UK, it is different yet, because members of the House of Lords are almost always appointed, and often on the basis of aristocratic blood.
+In the UK, it is different yet, because the House of Lords is appointed, and often on the basis of aristocratic blood.
 But then again, the United Kingdom is not actually a democracy but a kingdom: the power of royal prerogative and all that.

 If, however, the highest court in the land – in Israel, the Supreme Court – can revoke legislation and sometimes even dictate government policy, then democracy is an illusion.
-The situation is made worse by the fact that the judges of Israel’s Supreme Court are appointed by a nine-member committee, which the government of the day and therefore the people have little influence over.
+Further to this point, the judges of Israel’s Supreme Court are appointed by a nine-member committee, which the government of the day and therefore the people have little influence over.

 Netanyahu’s reforms would give the government more representation on the nine-member committee.

 Netanyahu also wants the Knesset to have the right to annul Supreme Court decisions.
-After all, the legislature has always been able to overrule the judiciary because the legislature can always legislate new bills leaving less or even no scope for misinterpretation.
+After all, the legislature has always been able to overrule the judiciary: the legislature can always legislate new bills leaving less or no scope for misinterpretation.